 The Martin Frank Diversity Travel Award program is designed to broaden participation of those pursuing professional careers in physiological sciences.
 The specific intent of this program is to increase active participation in and networking at scientific meetings among trainees and early career faculty who are from historically underrepresented backgrounds in the physiological sciences.

-Specifically, the program provides travel awards to underrepresented diverse groups of graduate students, postdoctoral fellows and early career faculty members (within 5 years of obtaining a PhD) to attend the American Physiology Summit, and APS conferences.
+Specifically, the program provides travel awards to graduate students, postdoctoral fellows and early career faculty members (within 5 years of obtaining a PhD) to attend the American Physiology Summit.

 The APS Diversity Travel Awards are open to:

-- Graduate students, postdoctoral fellows, and early career faculty (recently transitioned; within 5 years of receiving a PhD) from underrepresented racial/ethic backgrounds; and
+- graduate students, postdoctoral fellows and early career faculty (recently transitioned; within 5 years of receiving a PhD) from historically underrepresented backgrounds;

-- Graduate students, postdoctoral fellows, and early career faculty (recently transitioned;within 5 years of receiving a PhD) with disabilities.
+- graduate students, postdoctoral fellows, and early career faculty (recently transitioned; within 5 years of receiving a PhD) with disabilities; and

 Applicants are allowed to receive up to two diversity travel awards maximum.
 Porter Physiology Development Fellows are encouraged to apply.
 Incomplete applications will not be reviewed.